theotor83/utf-rewritten/README.md

         ├── base.html          # Custom base template for theme 2
         ├── index.html         # Custom index temmplate for theme 2
         └── login.html         # Custom login template for theme 2
+    └── 📁 theme_3/
+        ├── base.html          # Custom base template for theme 3
+        ├── index.html         # Custom index temmplate for theme 3
+        └── login.html         # Custom login template for theme 3
 ```

 #### Creating Custom Themes

+1. **Theme Registration**: Register theme in Django settings, inside the `THEME_LIST` variable.
-1. **Theme Directory**: Create new theme directory in `templates/themes/`
+2. **Theme Directory**: Create new theme directory in `templates/themes/`
-2. **Templates**: Copy and paste default theme templates, then customize.
+3. **Templates**: Copy and paste default theme templates, then customize.
 The names must be the same as the default templates, so that they can be overridden.
-3. **Static Assets**: Create a new directory in `static/` for theme-specific CSS, JS, and images, following this naming convention:
+4. **Static Assets**: Create a new directory in `static/` for theme-specific CSS, JS, and images, following this naming convention:
    - Example: `static/_theme_[themename]/css/`, `static/_theme_[themename]/js/`, `static/_theme_[themename]/images/`...
-4. **Theme Registration**: Register theme in Django settings, inside the `THEME_LIST` variable.
 5. **Additional Context**: Add any additional context needed for the theme in `forum/views_context_processors.py`, in `THEME_CONTEXT_REGISTRY`.

 #### Theme Processing Pipeline